Your Cart is Empty

 Tip: Keep the latch faceplate oriented square to the door edge—don’t twist as you slide.

 Compatibility notes: This method applies to all Designers Impressions latches and most Callan.
-Some specialty or older latches may not be adjustable; check the product sheet if the tab isn’t present.
+Some specialty or older latches may not be adjustable; in those cases, replacing the knob/lever set is usually the simplest solution.

 Finishing your project?
 Explore matching Designers Impressions door levers and accessories for a cohesive look.